NEUROIMAGING / DSA

 - personal medical history (presence of atherosclerotic disease, diabetes, renal dysfunction, etc.)

-- allergies and previous exposure to iodinated contrast media
+- adverse reactions and previous exposure to iodinated contrast media

 - prior vascular procedures